Central Virginia

 • 00:30:43

-Yeah, you guys are going to be also very much involved in the strategy for going before the General Assembly and the timeline and what the ask is going to be, you know, what consensus you have with your own jurisdictions on what revenue sources you're going to be looking at.
+Yeah, you guys are going to be also very much involved in the strategy for going before the General Assembly and the timeline and what the ask is going to be, what consensus you have with your own jurisdictions on what revenue sources you're going to be looking at, but then ultimately,

 • 00:30:59